Skip to content

 What is a Life Insurance Dividend

-What is a life insurance dividend?
-In its simplest form, a life insurance dividend is a potential payout from a participating whole life insurance policy when the insurance company performs better than its conservative projections.
-While dividends are never guaranteed, they are one of the most distinctive features of participating life insurance because they can transform a pure protection product into a long-term financial asset that can grow, adapt, and support multiple planning goals over time.
+A life insurance dividend is a potential payout from a participating whole life insurance policy when the insurance company performs better than its conservative long-term projections.
+While dividends are never guaranteed, they are one of the most distinctive features of participating life insurance — transforming a pure protection product into a long-term financial asset that can grow, adapt, and support multiple planning goals over decades.
+For policyowners who maintain coverage for the long term, dividends can become a meaningful contributor to policy performance, cash value growth, and death benefit enhancement in ways that pure protection products cannot replicate.

 Review Your Life Insurance Dividend Potential